vsoch/puzzles/README.md

 Currently, if we display the image before shuffle it actually isn't perfect.
 But I think it should be (and this is a bug) we would want to be able to display the image, see that it's correct, and then shuffle.

-### Display Functions

-Currently we have redundant logic in the functions to show the puzzle pieces in their current array, and then the solved solution.
-This should be refactored into a shared display function.